Chuck Chiasson

 Chuck Chiasson (born 1958) is a Canadian politician, who was elected to the Legislative Assembly of New Brunswick in the 2014 provincial election.
 He represents the electoral district of Victoria-la-Vallée as a member of the Liberal Party.

 Chiasson was named to the Select Committee on Cannabis, pursuant to Motion 31 of the 3rd session of the 58th New Brunswick Legislature.

 Chiasson was re-elected in the 2018 and 2020 provincial elections.

+As of September 8, 2024, he serves as the Official Opposition critic for Post-Secondary Education, Training and Labour.

+In the 2024 general election, Chiasson was re-elected in the newly renamed seat of Grand Falls-Vallée-des-Rivières-Saint-Quentin.
+On November 1, 2024, it was announced that he was placed on the cabinet as Minister of Transportation and Infrastructure.

+Personal life

+In 2021, Chiasson had surgery after suffering a heart attack.